adamkiss/InputfieldAceEditor/README.md

 ---

-Created in 2012 by Adam Kiss • Licensed under WTFPL (http://sam.zoy.org/wtfpl/) Built on ACE – https://github.com/ajaxorg/ace, so all the legal mumbo-jumbo and credit goes to people that helped built it.
+Created in 2012 by Adam Kiss • Licensed under WTFPL (http://sam.zoy.org/wtfpl/)

+Built on [ACE](https://github.com/ajaxorg/ace), so all the legal mumbo-jumbo and credit goes to people that helped built it.
 Except the details I made better, those are all mine.